-The airport departure in Niue is a bit of a lengthy due to the small airport with limited staff, so be sure to read Leaving Niue: The Niue Airport Departure Process for a full guide on the what to expect.
-For many, it involves checking in your bags in the morning then coming back to catch your flight in the afternoon.
+The airport departure in Niue is a bit longer than in other countries due to the small airport with limited staff, so be sure to read Leaving Niue: The Niue Airport Departure Process for a full guide on what to expect.
+For many, it involves checking in bags in the morning and then coming back to catch the flight in the afternoon.

 You’ll then depart on your flight to Auckland.

 Remember that a holiday is your opportunity to relax too, so take a look at the proposed itinerary below listing just one or two activities per day for a laidback pace.

 - Day 1 – Arrive in Niue and check-in at your accommodation

 - Day 2 – Swim at the Limu Pools

 - Day 3 – Walk to the Talava Arches and snorkel with the fish